Connecticut Dementia & Memory Care Facilities

 Leeway

 Leeway is located at 40 Albert Street in New Haven, CT, 06320.
-It offers dementia care in New Haven, Connecticut in New Haven county, and amenities that include medication management, snacks plus all meals, daily fitness and music therapy.
-Leeway is capable of accommodating up to 30 secured units for dementia and memory care.
+It offers dementia and Alzheimer’s care in New Haven, Connecticut in New Haven county, and amenities that consist of dressing assistance, grooming care, group activities and personalized care plans.
+Leeway can accommodate a maximum of 30 secured units for dementia and memory care.

 - Bloomfield